emberjs/website/source/blog/2016-03-04-2016-ember-community-survey.html.md

 title: "2016 Ember Community Survey"
 responsive: true
 author: Matthew Beale, Ryan LaBouve
-tags: Recent Posts, Survey, 2016
+tags: Recent Posts, Survey, 2016, Community
 ---

 2015 was an incredible year to be a web developer, and great year to be